Posted on 9/26/2017 in Web Development

 Integrate Your CMS

 Before using a JS framework, web browsers must be able to communicate with your CMS through AJAX requests.
-This frontend-to-backend communication is fulfilled by creating a REST service which leverages CMS APIs.
+This frontend-to-backend communication is fulfilled by creating a REST service that leverages CMS APIs.
 Here is an overview of the data flow:

-- On the website visitor's web browser, the JS framework sends an AJAX request the REST service.
+- On the website visitor's web browser, the JS framework sends an AJAX request to the REST service.

-- On the web server, a REST service controller receives this request.
+- On the webserver, a REST service controller receives this request.
 The controller calls the CMS API to access and/or modify data in the CMS, and then sends a response to the visitor's browser.

 - Back on the website visitor's browser, the JS framework received this response.
 Response data is processed to dynamically update the web page content.